OscarOrt/Met_zebrafish_germline/README.txt

 Probes of 1 Mb through the zebrafish genome were created in SeqMonk (v1.43.0)to quantify overrepresentated regions thought the genome.
 This code plots the results obtained.

 - Ideogram
-This code plots an ideogram highlighting the peak obtained previously.
+This code plots an ideogram highlighting the peak observed in the previous analysis.

 - Coverage plot
 BAM files obtained by mapping reads wit Bowtie2 v(2.3.2) as mention in the manuscript were used for this analysis.
 This code plots the reads mapped to the genomic region of interest.